7-Day Diet Plan for High Blood Pressure DASH Guide 2026 to Lower BP Naturally

 A grocery list keeps your hypertension meal plan organized.
 Buy spinach, kale, apples, bananas, oats, brown rice, beans, lentils, salmon, chicken breast, low-fat milk, and unsalted nuts.
 Choose fresh or frozen produce without added salt.

 Pantry basics should include olive oil, garlic, herbs, and vinegar.
 These help flavor meals without salt.
-This organized method strengthens your low sodium diet plan and makes your heart healthy eating plan easier to follow.
+This organized method strengthens your low sodium diet plan and makes your heart healthy diet chart easier to follow.

 Portion Sizes and Serving Recommendations